 Categories

 Caledon OPP Police Press Releases

-(CALEDON, ON) – Members of the Caledon Detachment of the Ontario Provincial Police (OPP) have laid charges in connection to a drug trafficking investigation.
+(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have charged the driver of a vehicle in the ditch with impaired operation.

-The accused is scheduled to appear at the Ontario Court of Justice in Orangeville on January 6, 2025, to answer to the charges.
+The accused are scheduled to appear at the Ontario Court of Justice in Orangeville on March 6, 2025, to answer to the charge.

-If you suspect illegal activity in your neighbourhood, call 1-888-310-1122.
-You can also provide information anonymously by contacting Peel Crime Stoppers at 1-800-222-TIPS (8477) or online at www.peelcrimestoppers.ca.
+Winter driving and poor judgment are a dangerous mix.
+The OPP remains committed to taking alcohol/drug-impaired drivers off our roads through enforcement and public education.
+If you know or suspect that a driver is impaired by alcohol and/or drugs, call 9-1-1.
+You can also provide information anonymously by contacting Peel Crime Stoppers at 1-800-222-TIPS (8477) or online at https://peelcrimestoppers.ca.
 When you contact Crime Stoppers, you stay anonymous, and you never have to testify.

+Categories